Shopnil09/Shopnil09/README.md

 Hi, I am Shopnil - Welcome to my GitHub Repository

-I am a currently a senior at SUNY Albany majoring in Computer Science and minoring in Mathematics and Informatics.
+I am currently a senior at SUNY Albany majoring in Computer Science and minoring in Mathematics and Informatics.
 I am highly interested in Software Development, especially Backend Development, and I am learning new skills to foster my passion for learning and developement.

 - 🔭 I’m currently studying at SUNY Albany
 - 🌱 I’m currently learning React.js, App Development, Computer Communication Networks